 - Treat dandruff and dry scalp accordingly – Note that the two conditions are different.
 While the two may cause your scalp to get itchy, they have different causes.
 In most cases, yeast infection and an oily scalp could trigger dandruff.
 Dry scalp, on the other hand, occurs when the overall moisture level of your body changes.

 The two also have different treatment approaches – a medicated shampoo for dandruff and rehydration for dry scalp.
 Make sure to pick the right approach for the specific condition you are dealing with.
+To find the best medicated shampoo for you, you could always look to a product comparison website to help.

 - Massage your scalp every now and then – Another way to give your scalp the care it needs is to massage it from time to time.
 Scalp massages are beneficial as they stimulate proper blood flow.
 A good scalp massage can also exfoliate the area.
 It would be best to do the massage after you put on some conditioner to maximize its effects.